odan/odan.github.io/_posts/2017-08-10-aes-256-encryption-and-decryption-in-php-and-csharp.md

 ---
 title: AES-256 encryption and decryption in PHP and C#
 layout: post
-comments: true
+comments: false
-published: false
+published: true
 description:
 keywords: php, aes, openssl, encryption, csharp, dotnet
 ---

-**Attention:** This article is from 2017, some information may be out of date.
+> **Attention:** This article is from 2017, some information may be out of date.

 ## PHP